Outsourcing YouTube Video Creation: Free Up Your Time, Keep Creative Control

 Even if you already have a very clear idea of what that’s going to be, they can help you make it easier for your audience to follow.

-Another aspect of writing for YouTube concerns captions.
+Another aspect of writing for YouTube is captions.
 While often neglected, they can directly increase the visibility of your content.
-And: Auto-captions often get essential bits, like people’s names or brands, wrong.
+And: Auto-captioning often get essential bits, like people’s names or brands, wrong.
+YouTube automation is useful, but it does have its limits.

 For an extra audience boost, you could also consider having your captions translated.